Dec 21, 2022

 This project is made possible in partnership with PUD 3’s Fiberhood program and the Community Economic Revitalization Board (CERB).
 PUD 3 was awarded a grant and loan to construct this network in September 2018.
 PUD 3 intends to meet the requirements of the grant to have substantial completion of the fiber distribution network by May 2023.

 We understand that you likely wish you were connected already.
 Extending fiber networks to rural, unserved areas like yours is a very difficult, costly, and time consuming endeavor.
 If it was easy, a private for-profit company would have done it already!
 There are many, many communities throughout Mason County that are in similar broadband-deserts, without access to adequate internet.
 PUD 3 staff has to tell many inquiring customers every day that we are not in a position to serve them right now.
 Thankfully, your community’s story is different!
 You have done your part to rally your neighbors and express interest in PUD 3’s Fiberhood program.
 Now, it’s our turn to do the heavy lifting.
 Don’t worry, PUD 3’s teams are experts in this process!
-About 3,000 homes and businesses around Mason County, in some of the hardest to reach areas, are now connected to the fiber optic network.
+Over 3,000 homes and businesses around Mason County, in some of the hardest to reach areas, are now connected to the fiber optic network.
 We are working through our long construction queues and turning up new neighborhoods every month or so.

 PUD 3’s goal is to connect as many customers as possible, as quickly and as safely as possible.
 This means that our primary goal is to get the fiber distribution network constructed along the main road.
 If you live off of private roads such as Trillium Lane and Heron Cove, your power is underground and we don’t have existing fiber conduit in your street.
 Therefore, once we complete the main distribution network, we will have to come together with the community to discuss options to bring the fiber to your homes.
 Don’t worry, fiber capacity has been reserved and dedicated for each parcel- we just need to establish a plan, create engineering designs, and then perform construction to get it to you.
 We know this delays the timeframe for you to get connected, but we need to build upon each phase to get all homes and businesses in the area connected.